Parsagon/parsagon-python/README.md

 `pip install parsagon`

+Then run

+`parsagon setup`

-and set your API key as an environment variable:
+and copy-paste your API key when prompted.

-`export PARSAGON_API_KEY=<YOUR API KEY>`

-Please contact us to get your API key if you don't have it already.
+You can view your API key by logging in and going to <https://parsagon.io/settings>

 ## Usage